jacobped/java-tensorflow-object-detection/docker/README.md

 nvidia-docker run --rm -it -p 8888:8888 -p 6006:6006 -v /home/jacob/andet/training/docker-training-shared:/root/sharedfolder:Z tensorflow-improved:latest-gpu
 ```

-**Be aware!** GPU training is a lot faster than CPU, but it requires an Nvidia GPU and Nvidia Cuda to be installed and working on the host machine.
+**Be aware!** GPU training is a lot faster than CPU, but it requires a Nvidia GPU and *Nvidia Cuda* to be installed and working on the host machine.
 It also requires the host to have *NVIDIA Container Runtime for Docker* installed.
 You can read more about it here: https://github.com/NVIDIA/nvidia-docker
 You can test if it's working by running the following test container with the command below.
 If it doesn't throw an error, you're golden.